menu icon

 Easy fix!
 Just make a crocheted circle slightly larger than the hole and attach it to the top and bottom.
 The stem and leaves should cover the top circle.

-Can I use blanket yarn for the crochet pumpkin?
+Can I use blanket yarn for the crochet pumpkin pattern?

 Yes!
 That would make it feel like a crochet pumpkin pillow!